 The names of the initial Agents and their initial specified offices are set out at the end of these Conditions.
-The Issuer reserves the right at any time, with the prior written approval of the Delegate (which approval shall not be unreasonably withheld) to vary or terminate the appointment of any Agent and to appoint additional or other Agents provided that (a) it will at all times maintain a Principal Paying Agent and a Registrar (which may be the same entity) and (b) it will at all times maintain a Paying Agent (which may be the Principal Paying Agent) that is not obliged to withhold or deduct tax pursuant to European Council Directive 2003/48/EC or any law implementing or complying with, or introduced in order to conform to, such Directive.
+The Issuer reserves the right at any time, with the prior written approval of the Delegate (which approval shall not be unreasonably withheld) to vary or terminate the appointment of any Agent and to appoint additional or other Agents provided that it will at all times maintain a Principal Paying Agent and a Registrar (which may be the same entity).
 Notice of any termination or appointment and of any changes in specified offices will be given to Certificateholders by the Issuer in accordance with Condition 16 and the Declaration of Trust.